-Treeless Mountain - In the beginning of the film, young Jin (Hee-young Kim) is in class learning how to tell time.
-She is working hard to finish the assignment but she runs out of time.
-Her teacher announces to the class they will have to ask their mothers to help them finish the assignment, learn the concept of time and how it works.
-There is a certain subtleness in the teachers statement.
+So-Young Kim’s TREELESS MOUNTAIN (2008) Young Jin (Hee-young Kim) is in class learning how to tell time.
+She is working hard to finish the assignment, but she runs out of time.
+Her teacher announces to the class they will have to ask their mothers to help them complete the job, learn the concept of time and how it works.
+There is a certain subtleness in the statement.
 Two young girls abandoned by their mother to live with relatives and the only way young Bin and Jin could predict her return was by the amount of time it took to fill a small piggy bank with coins–a concept of time their mother taught them.

-Only their mother (Soo-ah Lee) isn’t home to greet them because she is works late to provide for them.
-So it is Jin’s responsibility to hurry home after-school to pick up her little sister, Bin (Song-hee Kim), from a neighbors home.
+Only their mother (Soo-ah Lee) isn’t home to greet them because she is working late to provide for them.
+So it is Jin’s responsibility to hurry home from school to pick up her little sister, Bin (Song-hee Kim), from the neighbors home.
 But she is late.
-Jin is always late.
-It was due to Jin playing games with her friends after-school and this game may have been one game too many.
+Jin is always new.
+It was due to Jin playing games with her friends after-school, and this game may have been one game too many.

 The neighbor will no longer watch her little sister while their mother worked.
 Since their mother could no longer work, they could no longer live in their small apartment.
 A single parent has few options.
 When Jin returned home from school, their mother was packing up their belongings.
 She was taking them to live with an aunt–a woman they never met.

-The film is carefully narrated from the perspective of these two little girls and it stoically details through their eyes–the pain caused by a mother’s abandonment.
-The camera is restricted so that viewers can see the world at ‘child level’, focusing on their tiny little faces and feet that grew too big for tiny shoes.
+The film is carefully narrated from the perspective of these two little girls, and it stoically details through their eyes–the pain caused by a mother’s abandonment.
+The camera is restricted so that viewers can see the world at ‘child level,’ focusing on their tiny little faces and feet that grew too big for small shoes.
 Slowly, you begin to see in their eyes the longing for their mother.
 Director So Yong Kim cleverly purposed the tale to bring you in on Jin and Bin’s disappointments.
-Some say that children are more resilient than adults, and can withstand pretty much anything.
+Some say that children are more resilient than adults and can withstand pretty much anything.